Ever notice how your closest friends can sometimes ask for more than you have to give?

 Research on stress reduction through open communication in friendships

 To explore how open communication in friendships lowers stress, research by Michelle A. Rodrigues from Marquette University in 2021 highlights the importance of perceived social support.
-A study with 32 women found that cortisol levels, a biological indicator of stress, were significantly lower when interacting with friends compared to strangers.
+A study with 32 women found that cortisol levels, a biological marker of stress, were significantly lower when interacting with friends than with strangers.

 This means that friendships, especially those characterized by mutual support, can reduce stress, even if individuals don't actively seek help.
 Another analysis of 454 adults found that people with strong social support were healthier than those who were more socially isolated.